-Calculating your company’s net profit is one of the best measures of business success.
+Calculating your company’s net profit is one of the best measures of business success and a key metric in ecommerce analytics.
 Net profit represents the money you have left over after expenses are paid.
 It’s also commonly referred to as net income.
 Net profitability is an important indicator for ecommerce and retail businesses to measure, since increases in revenue don't always translate to increased profitability.
 Net profit tells you your true bottom line - how much money you're actually left with at the end of the day.

 The goal of successful online stores is to create a consistent net profit month after month.
 This indicates your business is expanding at a sustainable pace - and that growth can be expected in the future.
 Growing businesses can use their net profit to save for future expenses, pay off debt, invest in new projects, products or staff, or distribute to investors.